dmidlo/weblog/Content/ContentTemplates/AlgorithmsTemplate.md

 Commentz-Walter algorithm
 Commentz-Walter algorithm is a string searching algorithm invented by Beate Commentz-Walter.
 Like the Aho–Corasick string matching algorithm, it can search
 2 KB (172 words) - 23:36, 25 August 2017

-NSA product types (redirect from Type 1 algorithm)
-The U.S. National Security Agency (NSA) ranks cryptographic products or algorithms by a certification called product types.
-Product types are defined in
-5 KB (575 words) - 13:31, 9 April 2019

 Lawler's algorithm
 Lawler’s algorithm is a powerful technique for solving a variety of constrained scheduling problems.
 The algorithm handles any precedence constraints